ergochat/irc-go/README.md

 # ergochat/irc-go

 These are libraries to help in writing IRC clients and servers in Go, prioritizing correctness, safety, and [IRCv3 support](https://ircv3.net/).
-They are not yet API-stable, but any API breaks should be modest in scope.
+They are not fully API-stable, but we expect any API breaks to be modest in scope.

 ---